allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 ### Summary

-Picking a domain for tests made them easier to write and understand.
+Picking a domain for tests makes them easier to write and understand.
 A set of well-know characters with unique attributes adds valuable context to tests and helps remove repetitions.
 The domain is also well—known to Product Owner, so this enables us to communicate more efficiently.

 To implement test cases we’ve used technical stack that we’ve already been familiar with.
-We’ve encapsulated logic for test setup and results verification into separate components, which made the code more maintainable.
+We’ve encapsulated logic for test setup and results verification into separate components, which makes the code more maintainable.